 Burt’s Bees Fragrance-Free Shea Butter Lotion

 Made from 99 percent natural ingredients, this lotion will moisturize your body without the added fragrances that tend to irritate sensitive skin.
-You can find a pack of 3 on sale at Amazon.
+It seems to work great on everything from preventing new blemishes to recovering from skin irritation to helping your skin be more uniform.
+You can find a pack of 3 on sale at Amazon, here.

 Dr. Bronner’s Baby-Mild Liquid Soap

 This soap is free of fragrances and dyes, is safe for babies, and easy on sensitive skin.
 It can also be used for your whole body, even your hair.